mitenshah/CleaningData/CodeBook.md

 ## Obtaining labels
 Obtain the names of columns from the features.txt file using.
+Any ',','-' or '()' were removed from the column names to keep it tidy.
 Obtain the names of activities from the activities.txt file.

 ## Importing Data